ssfgunner/SNELL/README.md

-# [NeurIPS 2024] Expanding Sparse Tuning to Low Memory Usage
+# [NeurIPS 2024] Expanding Sparse Tuning for Low Memory Usage

-**This is the official implementation of our paper:** Expanding Sparse Tuning to Low Memory Usage
+**This is the official implementation of our paper:** Expanding Sparse Tuning for Low Memory Usage

 ### Introduction: